minvws/nl-covid19-data-dashboard/packages/app/README.md

 Alternatively you can run this from `packages/cms` as `yarn lokalize:export`

+To learn more about the rationale behind Lokalize and how it works [read the documentation](/packages/cms/README.md#lokalize-texts).

 ### Locale

 By default the site builds the Dutch version.
 If you would like the English